 “I chose MSU because of the overall feel of the school.
 About an hour into my visit I felt right at home with the people and the enormous, beautiful campus.”
 A feeling all who have walked the grounds of Michigan State’s campus can relate to.

-While you know that this Spartan is incredibly bright, here are some fun facts you may not have know about Parker.
+While you know that this Spartan is incredibly bright, here are some fun facts you may not know about Parker.

 - He started a music festival called FAYM that focuses on highlighting high school and college bands in Southern California.